valeryan/vscode-phpsab/DEVELOPMENT.md

 ## Publishing Releases

 Using the Release system on Github, draft a new release with the desired version tag.
-The github workflow should handle updating the package.json version and publishing the release to both Vs Marketplace and the Open VSX Registry.
+The github workflow should handle updating the package.json version and the changelog.
+It will then publish the release to both VS Marketplace and the Open VSX Registry.
 These both require a PAT to be set in the security section on github.com and will occasionally need to be updated or rotated if the publishing workflow fails.